ooni/spec/backends/bk-005-ooni-run-v2.md

 This method is used to return just the nettests, revision and date_created sections of a descriptor to be used by the measurement engine.

-When the specified OONI Run link contains dynamic targets, it will return the generated `targets` list and hence every request might return a different target list.
+When the specified OONI Run link contains dynamic targets, the `inputs` list may contain different targets.

 ### Request